 Symptoms of Periodontitis Or Gum Disease

 A very high percentage of people suffer from gum disease.
 One in four people have had periodontal problems at some time in their life.
-The following are some symptoms:
+Gum disease can be painless, so it is important to be aware of any of the following symptoms:

 Gums have an “achy” feeling

 Gums that recede or move away from the tooth

 Teeth are loose or seem to be looking taller (longer)

 If you observe any of the above symptoms, please give us a call for a consultation with Dr. Vasani.